mikekd106/shangchitsai.github.io/content/project/Emotional Healthcare LLM/index.md

   - Medical NLP
 ---

-This project aims to develop a medical large language model that can both provide emotional comfort and deliver rich medical knowledge when responding to patients' questions.
+This project aims to develop a medical large language model that can both provide emotional comfort and medical knowledge when responding to patients' questions.

 <!--more-->